mustafa-dgaf/builddroid/README.md

 An opensource tool to build Android ROMs on Crave.
 If you have better name for this script, let me know!

 > [!WARNING]
-> Some features might be unstable or subject to change in the future.
+> Forking this repository is not recommended as its content frequently changes; instead, please refer to the instructions below.
+You don't need to fork it.

 ## How to start<br>
 Connect to `crave devspace`, create your project (`crave clone list` and `crave clone create "my_first_build" --projectID XX`) and run `crave ssh`.<br>